Eight Forest Lane

 This sauce is so delicious, it’s great served with a range of different recipes to add extra flavour.
 These are just some of my favourites;

-• Use it as a pizza sauce like on this easy prosciutto pizza.
+• Combine it with this homemade pizza dough and skip the takeaway, or use it as a pizza sauce on this easy prosciutto pizza or ham and pineapple pizza.

 • Make a meatball sandwich.